Isabelo de los Reyes: Return to the Philippines

-Japan, Hong Kong, and Spain
+Japan, Hong Kong, and return to Spain

 De los Reyes left the Philippines in February 1903 for a vacation, going to Japan and Hong Kong.
-He also sought to continue his translation of the bible and to oversee its printing in Yokohama, although others suggest that his true purpose was to meet with Artemio Ricarte, who was in exile at the time.
+He also sought to continue his translation of the bible and to oversee its printing in Yokohama, although others suggest that his true purpose was to meet with Filipino revolutionary general Artemio Ricarte, who was in exile at the time.
 Details are unclear whether de los Reyes met with Ricarte in Yokohama or in Hong Kong, although it was certain that a meeting took place between the two in Manila.
 De los Reyes relayed to him the Philippine situation and tried to dissuade him from resuming hostilities with the US.

 In 1905, de los Reyes once again left for Spain where he stayed until 1909.
 During this time, he worked as a juror in Barcelona until 1908.
 He also went back to mend relations with his wife, María Ángeles López Montero, who repeatedly urged him to stay away from politics.
 During his stay in Spain, he wrote texts such as Gregorio Aglipay y otros prelados de la Iglesia Filipina Independiente (1906) and Biblia Filipina.
 He also published La Religion Antigua de Filipinas (1909).

 De los Reyes returned to Manila on April 3, 1909, with Lopez, however she could not adjust to the climate.
 After a few months, he brought her to Tokyo to recuperate.
 Lopez died on February 10, 1910, while giving birth to twin daughters.